 Snowball vs avalanche method of debt repayment.
 Two phrases you’ve undoubtedly heard if your debt starts to become a problem with your long-term goals, you need to start a plan of action.

 Try not to feel overwhelmed.
 According to Ramsey Solutions “Total household debt in America is at $16.15 trillion.
-So, if you’re feeling the weight of credit cards, car loans, student loans, and more, well—you aren’t alone.
+So, if you’re feeling the weight of credit card debt, car loans, student loans, and more, well—you aren’t alone.
 Debt is normal

 But choosing the best way to tackle high balances on your credit reports can be a little tricky depending

 on what your goals are.

 You have to be realistic in your approach and take into consideration the different factors like the kind of debt, the terms of that debt, how it affects your credit reports, and what is most sensible for your budget and goals.

 Let’s first dive into and compare the difference between the debt avalanche and Snowball methods and the

 pros and cons.

 The snowball method is used when you want to pay off your debts slowly.
 Typically, you would start with the smallest balances first.
 Your goal is to pay off the smaller debts and then move on to the larger debts.
 For example, let’s say you have 5 credit cards ranging from 500 to 15,000.
 The snowball method would have you pay off the 500.00 balance first then move on to the next smallest balance and so forth.